1151 Bronte Road, Oakville

 Potential partners include conservation authorities and other agencies that have existing programs in land securement for permanent natural heritage protection, which compliments the GSP.
 Examples of potential partners who may choose to participate in the program may include:

-The stakeholder working group includes staff from the Region and Halton’s partners.
+The stakeholder working group includes staff from the Region and our partners.
 The SWG discusses and establishes priority areas and priority properties for securement.

 The guidelines require this group to identify priority properties for land securement on an annual basis.
 Priority properties are those properties meeting eligibility criteria contained in the Implementation Guidelines that Halton partners will target for potential securement.

-The guidelines are intended to guide application of the strategy and specify requirements for accessing the Halton Green Fund for securement purposes.
+The guidelines are intended to guide implementation of the strategy and specify requirements for accessing the Halton Green Fund for securement purposes.
 The guidelines include definitions used as part of the program, together with the program’s background and a discussion around targeting priority properties.
-The guideline document outlines protocols and standards that Halton and its partners will follow while reviewing properties that are identified for securement.
+They also provide landowner contact and education recommendations, outline the application process itself, specify funding eligibility criteria, and outline the protocols and standards that Halton will follow to review properties identified for securement.

 To support the Greenland Security Strategy, Halton Region has established the Halton Green Fund, which will be used to support the enhancement of environmental quality in Halton.
 Projects eligible for funding under the Halton Green Fund may include:

 The Region is developing a strategic landowner education and awareness program that includes proactive landowner contact, as well as organized landowner workshops.
 Other options for landowners may include: